 A helpful hint to throwing a profitable music festival (or at least not losing money in the first trial year) is to budget your expenses properly because there will be many expenses.
 Planning and holding a music festival can cost thousands (if it's generally smaller), if not millions of dollars.

 For example, the cost to put on Burning Man was around $35.8 million in 2015.
-Securing this sum of money for the festival took a lot, but can you even imagine what it costs to put on a similar show in 2021?
+Securing this sum of money for the festival took a lot, but can you even imagine what the actual cost is to put on a similar show in 2021?

 In 2017, Coachella headliners were pulling in about $3-4 million for their sets.
 Three years later and the cost to put on a gigantic festival has increased each year, especially depending on the lineup for which you're aiming.

-Any successful festival is founded on an idea or a goal with a location that works with it.
-Wherever you choose to host your festival, it is likely that the area of the city will profit off of your festival as well.
+Any successful festival is founded on an idea with a venue that works with it.
+Wherever you choose to host your festival, it is likely that the local area will profit off of your festival revenue as well.

-Knowing in advance how much you want to put into the quality of the artists and the hospitality is essential before creating a budget.
+Knowing in advance how much you want to put into the quality of the artists and the hospitality is essential before creating the actual budget.

 Thinking about every single expense of your event before actually spending the money will be the defining factor leading to your festival's success and profitability.

-Planning your music festival can go as simple as you think until you hit a bump in the road like a forgotten $30,000+ expense or a permit that will shut down your event.
+Planning your music festival can go as simple as you think until you hit a bump in the road and forget a $30,000+ expense or a permit that will shut down your event.

 When it comes to planning a music festival, you are essentially creating a brand.
 Your festival needs a vision in terms of what type of music it will have.
 Think specifically and ask yourself these questions: